AnswerDotAI/fasthtml/README.md

 </div>

 Running the app with `python main.py` prints out a link to your running
-app: `http://localhost:5001/`.
-Visit that link in your browser and you should see a page with the title “FastHTML page” and the text “Hello World!”.
-Congratulations - you’ve just created your first `fasthtml` app!
+app: `http://localhost:5001`.
+Visit that link in your browser and you should see a page with the text “Hello World!”.
+Congratulations, you’ve just created your first FastHTML app!

 Adding interactivity is surprisingly easy, thanks to HTMX.
-If you modify the file to add this function…:
+Modify the file to add this function:

 <div class="code-with-filename">